INFORM | IMPACT | INSPIRE

 Adoption agencies charge a lot of money to help their clients become a family.
 The state currently has NO fees associated with adoption and this is a benefit to the families who want to have a child but cannot afford thousands and thousands of dollars on adoption and legal fees.

-The major threat to the foster care system is the notion among state judges during hearings whom overlook foster families and child’s attachments and prioritize biological ties to child’s needs and emotional attachments.
-Instead the approach should be to consider the child’s future and compare what is the most beneficial direction for the child.
+The major threat to the foster care system is the notion among state judges during hearings who overlook foster families and child’s attachments and prioritize biological ties to child’s needs and emotional attachments.
+Instead, the approach should be to consider the child’s future and compare what is the most beneficial direction for the child.
 If the birth parents are likely to relapse and expose the child to threat of abuse or neglect, vs. providing a quality permanent home through adoption.

 Another threat is the image of the foster care system that perceived to be negative, depressing.
 Although the subject is not a happy one, the outcome should be positive and uplifting… but often times, the negative aspects tend to linger around.